Skip to content

 Book the application window early

-Orchards treatment in Washington typically lands in the Mar to Aug window.
+Corn treatment in Washington typically lands in the Jul to Aug window.
 Demand spikes in peak season, so contact 2 to 3 of the Yakima operators below 4 to 6 weeks ahead with field maps, target product and a preferred date range.
 Confirm insurance certificates name your farm as additional insured before the first flight.